MicrosoftDocs/fabric-docs/docs/real-time-analytics/customize-dashboard-visuals.md

 # Customize Real-Time Dashboard visuals

-Real-Time Dashboards are composed of tiles, each featuring a visual representation supported by an underlying Kusto Query Language (KQL) query.
+Real-Time Dashboards are a collection of tiles that feature a visual representation supported by an underlying Kusto Query Language (KQL) query.
 This article explains how to edit the visualizations and queries of a Real-Time Dashboard tile and provides an overview of customization properties specific to each visualization type.

 ## Prerequisites